bpmurray/node-red-contrib-dht-sensor/README.md

 This node is added to the Raspberry Pi section.

 Note that this node requires that [node-dht-sensor](https://www.npmjs.com/package/node-dht-sensor) is installed and accessible from Node Red.
+Since this requires accesss to low-level parts of the Raspberry Pi, you must run your flow with superuser access.